logicahealth/eHMP/adk/product/production/documentation/adk/ui-library/form-controls.md

 |                                  | **disabled**    | boolean    | Makes checkbox disabled <br />**Example:** `disabled: true`|
 |                                  | **hidden**      | boolean    | Makes control hidden <br />**Example:** `hidden: true`|

+#### Listening For User Interaction ####

+This control will fire a `change.inputted` and `change.inputted:<NAME FROM CONFIG>` event on the form's model when the user has taken action to change the value of the control.
+Use this event to differentiate between programmatic model changes and actual user interaction.

 ::: definition
 #### Events that can be triggered to change control attributes dynamically ####
 | Event                     | Parameter Type | Description / Example                                                      |